 Scaffold Setup & Site Safety

-Follow these foundational steps to ensure a safe,
+Follow these foundational steps to ensure a safe, stable, and compliant scaffold setup.

 Scaffolding Setup Procedure